Project step-by-step (11)

 Pressure-treated lumber is the logical choice for the structural part of your deck—the posts, joists, beams and other members you normally don't see.
 Pressure-treated lumber can support more weight and span longer distances than cedar, redwood or other woods commonly used for building decks.
 It's also much less expensive.

 Pressure-treated lumber is rated according to the pounds of preservative retained per cubic foot of wood; the higher the number, the better the protection against fungi and insect attack.
-Select boards with the preservative concentration suitable for their use.
+Select decking boards with the preservative concentration suitable for their use.
+Wood used in situations where it's more likely to rot contains more preservative.

 The three common ratings:

-- Above-ground use (.25, sometimes .15).
+- Above-grade use (.25, sometimes .15).
 Typically used for decking, fence and railing material.

 - Ground-contact use (.40).
 Typically used for posts, beams, joists and, again, decking.